Fire Insurance for Your Business

 When its property has been severely damaged, a company may be forced to reduce its operations or to shut down its business altogether.
 A full or partial shutdown may cause the business to lose income or incur extra expenses.
 Income losses and extra expenses are not covered by basic fire insurance.
 To protect itself, the business can purchase business income and extra expense coverages.

-Tips for Maintaining Your Insurance
+Maintaining Your Insurance

 Here are some tips for maintaining your fire insurance policy.